 Some platforms allow you to hook up excel to the platform, so you can get data into excel from the trading platform and generate trading signals that can than be executed via the trading platform.
 This means you will have to have everything on your computer or on a server.
 Some platforms also allow for programmatic access.
 For instance, cTrader has cAlgo that allows you to program your strategies in cSharp and InterActive Brokers has a Java based API.

 I use python wrappers to access the Oanda Rest API and if I would want to access the InterActive Brokers trading platform jave based API I could use ibpy.
 This highly simplifies accessing the APIs and you do not have to re-invent the wheel.
 Github is your friend here:

 I know I only briefly touched on many different things and I referenced a lot of sources.
 My intention is now to get you familiarized with the tool I use and to get you researching all the tools I reference.
 In later articles I will be going more deeply into each tool with examples of how I use them precisely.

 Next in this getting started trading series

-If you like this "getting started with trading" series and wanna stay in the loop on new articles, then be sure to subscribe using the social media buttons and email form below this post.
+If you like this "getting started with trading" series and wanna stay in the loop on new articles, then be sure to subscribe using the social media buttons and email form.